yammerjp/gimonfu/README.md

 It is highly recommended that you manage your article files in a version control system such as git in case of inadvertent deletion of the article.

 If you use git, you must not include `.gimonfu.json` in the repository, which contains credentials.

+## GitHub Actions

+You can sync Hatena-blog and GitHub to use gimonfu on GitHub Actions.

+My blog is an example. ([Hatena-blog](https://basd4g.hatenablog.com) / [GitHub Repository](https://github.com/basd4g/basd4g.hatenablog.com))

 ## License